Megunolink/FileManager/README.md

 ![Set serial buffer size](documentation/images/ConfigureDeviceFileTransfer.png)

 # Configuration

+## File manager options

+Several file manager options can be configured at run-time.
 Use the `SetOptions` method to configure the file manager:
 * `FileManager.SetOptions(FileManagerOptions::DisableDeletion)` to block commands that delete files or clear all files.
 * `FileManager.SetOptions(FileManagerOptions::AllowFileDeletion)` to allow individual files to be deleted but prevent clearing all files.
 * `FileManager.SetOptions(FileManagerOptions::AllowClearCard)` to allow clearing the card of all files but prevent deletion of individual files.
 * `FileManager.SetOptions(FileManagerOptions::AllowDeletion)` to allow both deleting individual files and clearing the card of all files.

+## Path length

+Windows permits files and paths to contain more than 200 characters, however allowing for such long filenames could waste a substantial amount of memory on the embedded device.
+For this reason, MegunoLink's file transfer visualizer uses short filename equivalents when sending files to the embedded device.
+The embedded device may send files using long file names to MegunoLink, however.
+The maximum length of paths used by the file manager in the library may be configured in `FileManager\src\FileManagerConfiguration.h`.